boxed

 Project: Improving Temporary Shelter for Internally Displaced Ukrainians

-Implemented by Refugee Protection International with Ukrainian charity the Orlivka Center for Humanitarian Assistance, Izmail State University for the Humanities, and IDP Hostels
+Implemented by Refugee Protection International with Ukrainian non-profit organizations Happy Child Foundation and the Orlivka Center for Humanitarian Assistance (2022-2023)

 paged